Moguri/BlenderPanda/docs/getting_started.rst

 *game/assets*
 	While not initially created, this is the default export directory.
 	When building a project, all converted/built files will be put here.
-	This file is created automatically as part of the build step and should not be put under version control.
+	This directory is created automatically as part of the build step and should not be put under version control.

 When BlenderPanda detects a project, the render properties are updated: